klercke/work-scripts/powershell/generic/networking/README.md

 ### create-port-listener.ps1

-This script will iterate over every sub-directory of the given root directory and create a CSV containing the full path to each of them, one item per line.
+This script will create a port listener on a specified port and waits for a connection to be opened on that port, then exits.
+Optionally, stays open until the window is closed.

 #### Usage